 One in every four men and women in the United States who die are victims of heart disease.
 In fact, while cancer and other diseases are deadly, heart disease is the number one killer.

-This makes following heart disease prevention strategies, like the ones laid out by the American Heart Association, such as getting more exercise and losing weight vital.
+This makes following heart disease prevention strategies, like the ones laid out by the American Heart Association that include exercise and weight loss, vital.

-After all, does this mean Paleo, Keto, Atkins, Mediterranean?
-How much of each food group should you eat?
+After all, there are a lot of diets to choose from, including Paleo, Keto, Atkins or Mediterranean.
+And how much of each food group should you eat?

 The questions are endless.

-Now, however, thanks to new evidence, we have a much better idea about how to eat to keep our hearts healthy — including how much and how often some of those foods we’ve been told to avoid can be enjoyed…
+But thanks to new evidence, we have a clearer idea about how to eat to keep our hearts healthy — including how much and how often some of those foods we’ve been told to avoid can be enjoyed…

 Looking at your diet as a whole